arxeiss/regex-patterns-to-sentences/README.md

 npm run convert
 ```

 This will output all generated sentences into console but also create *dialogFlowOutput.json* file which can be imported into DialogFlow console.
-If you are importing single Intent, put JSON output under key `userSays` of original export.
+If you are importing single Intent, put content of currently generated JSON file under key `userSays` of original exported intent.
 You can check *dialogFlowOutput.example.json* file .

 ## Syntax of file
-File supports variables, entity definitions and sentences.
-Variables are name-value pairs, where name should consist of letters, numbers and underscore.
-Check **config.example.json** first.
+Config supports variables, entity definitions and sentences.
+Random section in config file can control random number generator.
+Then output can be repeatable with same phrases.
+More about PRNG below.
+Check also **config.example.json** first.

 ### Regular expression possibilities
 - `Count (one|two)` - will generate two sentences with each number